EARLY EXPERIENCE ON ADULT RELATIONSHIPS

 THE INFLUENCE OF EARLY ATTACHMENT ON CHILDHOOD AND ADULT RELATIONSHIPS, INCLUDING THE ROLE OF AN INTERNAL WORKING MODEL

 .Many Psychologists believe that the quality and pattern of adult relationships are related to the quality of childhood care.
-This theory is based upon John Bowlby’s attachment theory.
+This theory is based on John Bowlby’s attachment theory.

-The core elements of Bowlby’s theory are that infants become attached to individuals who are sensitive and responsive in social interactions with them and who remain consistent caregivers during a critical period in their development (from birth to two and a half years of age).
-This is known as the continuity hypothesis, i.e., that experiences in childhood continue into adulthood.
+The core elements of Bowlby’s theory are that infants become attached to individuals who are sensitive and responsive in their social interactions and who remain consistent caregivers during a critical period in their development (from birth to two and a half years of age).
+This is known as the continuity hypothesis, i.e., that childhood experiences continue into adulthood.

 Bowlby (1973) proposed that when a child is confident that an attachment figure is available, he is less prone to fear and more likely to trust others.
-Moreover, suppose the attachment figure is responsive and protective while at the same time respecting the need to grow and explore the environment.
-In that case, the infant will develop positive perceptions, emotions, and expectations that will enable them to succeed in later relationships because they will view other people the same way their caregiver treats them.
+Moreover, suppose the attachment figure is responsive and protective, while also respecting the need to grow and explore the environment.
+In that case, the infant will develop positive perceptions, emotions, and expectations that will enable them to succeed in later relationships, as they will view others the same way their caregiver treats them.
 So they will approach people with trust and optimism.
 Bowlby believed this early parental care formed the prototype for future relationships by developing a healthy internal working model (a kind self-schema) that views itself as loving, deserving and dependable.
-Bowlby said that when we form our primary attachment, we also mentally represent what a relationship is (internal working model), which we then use for all other relationships in the future, i.e. friendships, working and romantic relationships.
+Bowlby said that when we form our primary attachment, we also mentally represent what a relationship is (an internal working model), which we then use for all other relationships in the future, i.e., friendships, working and romantic relationships.

 However, suppose the caregiver/parent rejects or ignores calls for comfort and attention and prohibits exploratory activity.
 In that case, the infant is more likely to construct an internal working model of himself as unworthy and ineffectual (John Bowlby, 1969).